iamkarsoft/udacity-landing-page/README.md

 - `index.html` is the entry point of the web project
 - `css/styles.css` contains all the styling for the project
 - `js/app.js` containts all the javacript that handles the site interactivity

+## Acknowledgement

+[Javascript Tutorial](https://www.javascripttutorial.net/dom/css/check-if-an-element-is-visible-in-the-viewport/) is the source For the feature of adding class to corresponding navigation link when in a particular section.
+[Javascript Tutorial](https://www.javascripttutorial.net/dom/css/check-if-an-element-is-visible-in-the-viewport/)